forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: We provide the `arm64` flavor of the `.pkg` and TAR files for installing Salesforce CLI on macOS.
+* NEW: We now provide the `arm64` flavor of the `.pkg` and TAR files for installing Salesforce CLI on macOS.
 The new files include a version of Node.js that's built for Apple Silicon CPUs.
-If your computer uses an Apple Silicon CPU, you might get a small performance boost if you uninstall your current version of Salesforce CLI and then reinstall using the `.pkg` or TAR file labeled "Apple Silicon".
+If your computer uses an Apple Silicon CPU, you'll likely get a small performance boost if you [uninstall your current version of Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_uninstall.htm) and then [reinstall](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_macos) using the [.pkg installer](https://developer.salesforce.com/tools/sfdxcli#) or [TAR file](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_linux) labeled "Apple Silicon".

+* FIX: The `sfdx data query` command no longer suppresess or nullifies the value of `0` (in human-readable output) when it's returned by a SOQL query.
+(GitHub issue [#1892](https://github.com/forcedotcom/cli/issues/1892), plugin-data PR [#470](https://github.com/salesforcecli/plugin-data/pull/470))

+   Many thanks to [Leo Stewart](https://github.com/leostewart) for reporting the issue, and then providing the fix.
+We look forward to more contributions from you and community!

 ## 7.187.1 (Feb 9, 2023) [stable]